ConnectingEurope/eInvoicing-EN16931/README.md

 # News and noteworthy

+* v1.3.7 - 2021-10-04 (UBL and CII only)
+    * Merged requirements from XRechnung
+    * Fix syntax issues
 * v1.3.6a - 2021-08-03 (UBL and CII only - KoSIT specific fix)
     * This contains a fix for BR-CO-15 as required by XRechnung 2.1.1 - when https://github.com/ConnectingEurope/eInvoicing-EN16931/pull/292 is merged, the next XRechnung release can be again based on the official rule release.
 No further hot fixes are assumed.
 * v1.3.6 - 2021-05-31 (UBL and CII only)